AngeloFranciscoSA/AngeloFranciscoSA/README.md

 I'm a PHP developer focused in API, more expecific in miniframework Lumen.

-I start my carrer like teacher, I gived TI's Class from a small school in city in 2019, I stay there from 3 months.
+I start my carrer like teacher, I gived TI's Class from a small school in my city in 2019, I stayed there from 3 months.

 After this, I start to working in Embraer SA as a Intern.
-Stay there from 1 year and 9 months, there I learn Python and Data Science.
+Stay there from 1 year and 9 months, there I learned Python and Data Science.

 Nowadays, I'm working in TrackCash a Startup in my city.
 I'm responsible to API.